 It has pretty standard controls, similar to most TVs on the market.
 If you're concerned about privacy, there's a physical switch to turn off the built-in microphone, which is rare, and a nice touch.

 We tested the 55 inch Hisense U8G (55U8G), and we expect our results to be valid for the 65 inch (65U8G) model, too.
 In Canada, this model is known as the Hisense U88G; we expect it to perform the same.
-Unfortunately, as Hisense releases different product lines in different regions, we don't know any equivalent model outside Canada and the U.S.
+Unfortunately, Hisense releases different product lines in different regions, so we don't expect our results to be valid for international models, even if they have the same name.
+We don't know any equivalent model outside Canada and the U.S.

 |Size||US Model||Canada Model||Local Dimming Zones|